 \section{Abstract}

-When solving multi-objective programs, the number of objectives essentially determines the computing time.
+When solving multi-objective programs (MOLPs), the number of objectives essentially determines the computing time.
 This can even lead to practically unsolvable problems.
-Consequently, it is worthwhile to reduce the number of objectives without losing information.
-In this article, we discuss multi-objective linear programs (MOLP) with objective matrices that do not have a full row rank.
-We introduce a method to transform an MOLP into an equivalent vector linear program (VLP) with merely as many objectives as the rank of the original objective matrix.
-To this end, only a factorization of this matrix is needed to be calculated.
-One of the factors then forms a new ordering cone while the other factor remains as the objective matrix.
-Through a series of numerical experiments, we will show that this approach indeed leads to a significant speedup of computing time, and therefore provides a powerful technique for solving MOLPs in practice.
+Consequently, it is of huge interest to reduce the number of objectives without losing information.
+There exist approaches for transforming vector linear programs (VLPs), i.e., the ordering cone is non-standard, into MOLPs in the literature.
+We here propose a method for solving MOLPs more efficiently by applying the transformation in reverse.
+In particular, we discuss MOLPs with linear dependent objective functions.
+The resulting VLPs have merely as many objectives as the rank of the objective matrices of the MOLPs.
+To achieve this, only a factorization of this matrix needs to be calculated.
+One factor then forms a new ordering cone, while the other remains as the objective matrix.
+Through multiple series of numerical experiments, we show that this approach indeed significantly reduces computing time, and therefore provides a technique for solving low-rank MOLPs in practice.
 As there are fewer objectives to consider, the approach additionally helps decision makers to get a better visualization as well as understanding of the actual problem.
-Moreover, we will point out that the equivalence of the MOLP and the corresponding VLP can be used to derive statements about the concept of nonessential objectives.
+Moreover, we will point out that the equivalence between MOLPs and corresponding VLPs can be used to derive statements about the well-known concept of nonessential objectives.

 \textbf{Keywords:} Multi-objective programming; Linear vector optimization; Objective space reduction; Criteria reduction; Nonessential objectives

 \textbf{Mathematics Subject Classification:} 90C29; 90C05